-We have clear reporting systems for each group of our school community, the effectiveness of these reporting systems is reviewed throughout the academic year and may be expanded to meet the needs of all members of our community.
+We have clear reporting systems for each group of our school community: the effectiveness of these reporting systems is reviewed throughout the academic year and may be expanded to meet the needs of all members of our community.

-Children (including bystanders)
+Children (including bystanders):

-It is important to understand that a victim may not find it easy to tell staff about their abuse verbally.
+It is important to understand that a victim (a child who has been harmed) may not find it easy to tell staff about their abuse verbally - some children may face additional barriers to telling someone because of their vulnerability, disability, sex, ethnicity, and/or sexual orientation.
 Children can show signs or act in ways that they hope adults will notice and react to.
-In some cases, the victim may not make a direct report.
+In some cases, the victim (a child who has been harmed) may not make a direct report.
 We recognise that in some instances another child may report on another child's behalf.
 All children will know how to report concerns or incidents of child-on-child abuse.